Skip to: Supermetal ✧ Supply and demand ✧ $3.6 billion per troy ounce

 et’s suppose you wanted to strike, with a super-rare metal, the ultimate counterfeit-proof coin for your own minirealm.
 Or craft a superlative one-in-a-trillion ring or jewelry mounting that will take no prisoners.
-This ingredient needs to be something you’ll never find at your local mall or on late-night infomercials — or, likely, even in a museum.
+This ingredient needs to be something you’ll never find at your local mall or on late-night infomercials — or, ideally, even in a museum.

 To the left we have a logarithmic chart comparing the physical abundances, by weight in the earth’s crust, of what many would recognize to be the eight most precious or “noble” metals.
 Ir, Rh, Re, Os, Pd, Au, Pt, and Ag stand for iridium, rhodium, rhenium, osmium, palladium, gold, platinum, and silver respectively.
 These figures are at best educated guesses, but according to most sources iridium is the clear winner.
 It occurs at about three-tenths of a part per billion, a ratio similar to that of a grain of salt to a Clydesdale, making it about twelve times as rare as gold.